 - PhD University of Missouri-Columbia

-“Intelligence Services in Kazakhstan,” in Bob de Graaff, ed.
-Intelligence Communities and Cultures in Asia and the Middle East, Boulder, CO: Lynne Rienner, forthcoming in 2020.
+- “Intelligence Services in Kazakhstan,” in Bob de Graaff, ed.
+Intelligence Communities and Cultures in Asia and the Middle East, Boulder, CO: Lynne Rienner, 2020, pp. 177-196.

 - “How Russia Trains Its Spies: The Past and Present of Russian Intelligence Education” in Liam Gearon, ed.
 The Routledge International Handbook of Universities, Security, and Intelligence Studies.
 London and New York: Routledge, 2019, pp. 187-195.